BarathArivazhagan/cucumber-spring-integration/README.md

 # cucumber-spring-integration
- ### spring boot application integrated with cucumber test cases
+ ### Spring boot application integrated with cucumber test cases

 This sample demonstrates writing the cucumber test cases to test the spring boot application using BDD style.